Stocks ease below recent records as earnings reports roll in

 Major companies opened up the latest round of corporate earnings with investors listening closely for clues about how companies have fared during the recovery and how they see the rest of the year unfolding.

-Goldman Sachs slipped 0.9% despite reporting the second-best quarterly profit in the investment bank's history.
-JPMorgan Chase fell 1.3% after giving investors a mixed report with solid profits but lower revenue as interest rates fell over the last three months.
+Goldman Sachs fell 1.2% despite reporting the second-best quarterly profit in the investment bank's history.
+JPMorgan Chase dropped 1.5% after giving investors a mixed report with solid profits but lower revenue as interest rates fell over the last three months.

+“The financials have had that real tailwind of rates going higher,” McKnight said.
+“We’ve already priced that in.
+Now it’s almost a ‘show me’ story.
+Can you actually prove that you can deliver earnings at a much higher clip once we get back to a more normalized environment?"

+Conagra Brands slid 5.4% for the biggest drop in the S&P 500 after the owner of Chef Boyardee’s and other packaged food brands gave investors a weak financial forecast, citing inflation pressure.
+Fastenal, maker of industrial and construction fasteners, also said it expects more pressure from inflation in product and transportation costs.
+The stock fell 1.6%.

 The calmer bond market is partly signaling more confidence that rising inflation will likely be temporary and tied mostly to the economic recovery.